mbuesch/wolfsmuehle/README.md

 ![image](doc/wolfsmuehle.png)

-## Game rules
+## Game Rules

-### Moving rules
+### Movement

-- Players can move by one grid position on every turn.
+- Players can move their pieces one grid position per turn.
+- The wolves and sheep alternate turns.
-- Wolves are free to move in any direction on the grid.
+- Wolves are free to move in any direction.
 - Sheep can only move vertically upwards towards the barn, or horizontally.
-  Never downwards or diagonally.
+  They can never move downwards or diagonally.
-- Moving turns are alternating between wolves and sheep.

-### Sheep win, if
+### Sheep Win Condition

+The sheep win if:

-- Nine sheep have occupied the barn at the top.
+- nine sheep occupy the barn at the top of the board.
-- Or if both wolves are surrounded by sheep such as that the wolves can't move anymore.
+- or if both wolves are surrounded by sheep and cannot move.

-### Wolves win, if
+### Wolf Win Condition

+The wolves win if:

-- Less than nine sheep are left on the board.
+- fewer than nine sheep are left on the board.

-### Capturing sheep
+### Capturing Sheep

-- A wolf can capture sheep by jumping over one, if a sheep is directly adjacent to the wolf and the jump destination position is not occupied.
+- A wolf can capture a sheep by jumping over it to an empty space directly behind it.
-  A capture move distance is exactly two grid positions.
+  The sheep must be on an adjacent grid position to the wolf.
+- Wolves can only capture by jumping in a straight line (horizontally, vertically, or diagonally) or across a 135 degree corner.
-- Wolves cannot capture across 90 degree corners.
+  Wolves cannot capture across 90 degree corners.
-  But capturing across 135 degree corners is possible.
-- Multi capture: Wolves can continue capturing sheep, if after one successful capture a next capture is immediately possible.
-  The number of adjacent multi captures is not limited.
+- Multi-capture: A wolf can make multiple captures in a single turn, as long as a valid capture is possible from its new position.
+  There is no limit to the number of captures a wolf can make in a single turn.

-## Network game
+## Network Game

 Wolfsmühle can be played with multiple players over the network.
-Just click the menu item `Connect` / `Connect to server...` to connect to a game server.
+To play over the network, click on `Connect` and then `Connect to server...` to connect to a game server.

-### Start a game server
+### Starting a Game Server

 Run the application with the `--server` option to start a server.